paragvaishnav1912/TodoList/README.md

 # This is the Todolist
-* The Todolist is used for creating list of your work which is want to finished after or in future
+* The Todolist is used for creating list of your work which is to be finished after or in future

 ## Built With